Make spelling practice easier for your child. Find out how you can teach the spellings of complex words in a systematic and effective way.

 - it can sometimes have an ‘e’ sound, for example, ‘any’ and ‘many’.

-Again, we provide a variety of examples for each variation in our programmes and we advise people to teach their children to read the words first.
+Provide a variety of examples for each variation and teach children to read the words first.

 Once children start to get the hang of reading the words they can practise spelling them, which is always a bit more difficult.
 This practice can be done with alphabet cards, magnetic letters or in writing, depending on how advanced your child’s handwriting is.

-Once your child has seen a variety of groups of words with tricky spelling patterns you can introduce them to the tricky words that appear most often in print.
+Once your child has seen a variety of groups of words with tricky spelling patterns you can focus on the tricky words that appear most often in print.

 There are various sources you can use for common word lists.
 The words in each source vary slightly depending on which books were used for the research, but overall they are fairly similar, with most agreeing that ‘the’ is the most used word in English.